Giray18/data_analysis_tool/README.md

 # Data Analysis Tool
-Purpose of this repository is to create a dynamic tool that is consisting of python and pandas scripts for auto data analysis of tabular datasets located on AWS,Azure storage, local folder and SQL database.
+Purpose of this repository is to create a dynamic tool that is consisting of python and pandas scripts for auto data analysis of structured/semi structured datasets located on AWS,Azure storage, local folder or SQL database.

-By running jupyter notebook located on (https://github.com/Giray18/data_analysis_tool/blob/main/data_analysis_by_loop.ipynb) a xmlx formatted data analysis summary of source dataset being saved into working directory.
-Example of output file can be found on below folder location (https://github.com/Giray18/data_analysis_tool/tree/main/sample_analysis_results)
+Initiation of tool could be done by 3 different options First, for single files on cloud storage by running jupyter notebook located on (https://github.com/Giray18/data_analysis_tool/blob/main/data_analysis_by_loop.ipynb) a xmlx formatted data analysis summary of source dataset being saved into working directory.
+Example of output file can be found on below folder location.(https://github.com/Giray18/data_analysis_tool/tree/main/sample_analysis_results)
+Applied analysis methods are being saved in helper file located on (https://github.com/Giray18/data_analysis_tool/blob/main/dat/analysis_dict.py), by adjusting this helper file applied methods can be adjusted.

+Second, for multiple files located on cloud storage or in a local folder by running jupyter notebook located on (https://github.com/Giray18/data_analysis_tool/blob/main/data_analysis_by_loop.ipynb) required data analysis can be applied.

+Third, for analysis of data located on sql tables on a spesific database methods on (https://github.com/Giray18/data_analysis_tool/blob/main/dat/multiple_dataset_apply_sql.py) can be used.

 Also, python program located on (https://github.com/Giray18/data_analysis_tool/blob/main/auto_run.py) can be run by task manager of operating system.
-By this way data analysis scripts run and creates daily data analysis result files of tables located in sql database with saving them to working directory.
+By this way data analysis scripts run and creates daily data analysis result files of tables located in sql database with saving them to working directory as partitioned by date.

 ## Elements of Repository
 ### DAT Python Package :